AgileVentures/av-static-website/source/blog_articles/2017-03-15-show-me-the-code.html.markdown

 What really strikes me here (apart from a possible refactoring) that I'll go into in another blog, is that instance variables just seem completely unecessary.
 I've known for a while that the functional programmers eschew them, and we have heuristics in OO languages to avoid allowing unecessary state manipulation (e.g. preferring instance variables set up in an initializer rather than via accessors), but the breakthrough for me here is to see that we can still do all the OO domain modelling with structs.
 We can even create a set of methods and procedures that are tied to working with those structs, but we don't seem to lose anything we really need as a result of losing instance variables.
 This does seem extraordinarily powerful.
 Maybe I'm drinking the Kool-Aid, but I can't now think of a circumstance where we have to use an instance variable.

-Also, the fact that in Rails, active record models have this complexity, where they can get out of sync with the database due to their instance state, is tricky and hugely confusing for learning developers.
+Also there's the fact that Rails active record models have the additional complexity of getting out of sync with the database due to their instance state, which is tricky and hugely confusing for learning developers.
 I suspect that problem completely disappears in Elixir/Phoenix.
 Not that Rails isn't great in so many ways, but I'd love someone to show me a real world coding problem that couldn't be addressed without instance variables (assuming no memory constraints).
 It also seems to be you could code the Elixir way in Ruby by just refraining from using instance variables.
 I start to wonder if parts of our CS educational OO edifice are just completely unnecessary and surplus to requirement, specifically "instance variables".
 [Tweet me](https://twitter.com/tansakuu) with counter examples!
 Let's get to the bottom of this! :-)